mathsaey/skitter/pages/telemetry.md

 #### Hooks

-* `[:skitter, :hook, :deploy]`: Emitted when the `c:Skitter.Strategy.Component.deploy/1` hook of a strategy is called.
+* `[:skitter, :hook, :deploy]`: Emitted when the `c:Skitter.Strategy.Operation.deploy/1` hook of a strategy is called.
-  * `:context`: The context passed to `c:Skitter.Strategy.Component.deploy/1`
+  * `:context`: The context passed to `c:Skitter.Strategy.Operation.deploy/1`
   * `:result` (only for the `:stop` event): the return value of the hook.
 This data will be stored inside the strategy's deployment.
 * `[:skitter, :hook, deliver]`: Emitted when the `deliver` hook of a strategy is
-  * `:context`, `:data`, `:port`: the arguments passed to `c:Skitter.Strategy.Component.deliver/3`.
+  * `:context`, `:data`, `:port`: the arguments passed to `c:Skitter.Strategy.Operation.deliver/3`.
   * `:pid`: The `t:pid/0` of the process calling the hook.
-Note that this hook is called from within a worker of the strategy emitting the data, so this pid will not refer to a worker of the component which should receive the data.
+Note that this hook is called from within a worker of the strategy emitting the data, so this pid will not refer to a worker of the operation which should receive the data.
 Instead, it will refer to a worker of its predecessor.
   * `:result` (only for the `:stop` event).
-The result of the `c:Skitter.Strategy.Component.deliver/3` hook is not used by the runtime system, so you should not use this.
+The result of the `c:Skitter.Strategy.Operation.deliver/3` hook is not used by the runtime system, so you should not use this.
-* `[:skitter, :hook, process]`: Emitted when the `c:Skitter.Strategy.Component.process/4` hook of a strategy is called.
+* `[:skitter, :hook, process]`: Emitted when the `c:Skitter.Strategy.Operation.process/4` hook of a strategy is called.
-  * `:context`, `:message`, `:state`, `:tag`: the arguments passed to `c:Skitter.Strategy.Component.process/4`.
+  * `:context`, `:message`, `:state`, `:tag`: the arguments passed to `c:Skitter.Strategy.Operation.process/4`.
   * `:pid`: The `t:pid/0` of the worker calling the hook.
   * `:result` (only for the `:stop` event): the return value of the hook.
 This data will be used as the new state of the worker which called the hook.

-#### Component Callbacks
+#### Operation Callbacks

-* `[:skitter, :component, :call]`: Emitted when a component callback is called.
+* `[:skitter, :operation, :call]`: Emitted when an operation callback is called.
   * `:pid`: The `t:pid/0` of the worker calling the callback.
-  * `:component`, `:name`, `:state`, `:config`, `:args`: The arguments passed `Skitter.Component.call/5`.
+  * `:operation`, `:name`, `:state`, `:config`, `:args`: The arguments passed `Skitter.Operation.call/5`.

 ### Unwrapped Events